tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 Despite offering trade-offs between size and performance, all SLH-DSA variants produce significantly larger signatures than traditional signature algorithms.
 While SLH-DSA increases the size of the TLS 1.3 handshake, its impact on connection performance is minimal in the context of large data transfers, especially over low-loss networks.
 For instancee, TLS-based protocols are increasingly used to secure long-lived interfaces in critical infrastructure, such as telecommunication networks.
 In particular, DTLS-in-SCTP has been mandated in 3GPP for interfaces such as N2 that use long-lived TLS connections.

+In deployments that aim to minimize handshake size, SLH-DSA may still be adopted for signing X.509 certificates while avoiding its use in TLS handshake messages.
+This avoids performance concerns associated with large signatures or expensive verification.
+SLH-DSA is a good choice for improving PQ security of root certificates and intermediate certificates without affecting TLS handshake performance.

 # SLH-DSA SignatureSchemes Types

 SLH-DSA {{FIPS205}} utilizes the concept of stateless hash-based signatures.
 In contrast to stateful signature algorithms, SLH-DSA eliminates the need for maintaining state information during the signing process.
 SLH-DSA is designed to sign up to 2^64 messages and it offers three security levels.
 The parameters for security levels 1, 3, and 5 were chosen to provide the equivalent of AES-128, AES-192, and AES-256 level of security respectively (see Table 2 in Section 10 of {{?I-D.ietf-pquip-pqc-engineers}}).